Intelligence: Human

-There is debate about if human intelligence is based on hereditary factors or if it is based on environmental factors.
-Hereditary intelligence is the theory that intelligence is fixed upon birth and not able to grow.
-Environmental intelligence is the theory that intelligence is developed throughout life depending on the environment around the person.
-An environment that cultivates intelligence is one that challenges the person's cognitive abilities.

-Much of the above definition applies also to the intelligence of non-human animals.
+There have been various attempts to quantify intelligence via psychometric testing.
+Prominent among these are the various Intelligence Quotient (IQ) tests, which were first developed in the early 20th century to screen children for intellectual disability.
+Over time, IQ tests became more pervasive, being used to screen immigrants, military recruits, and job applicants.
+As the tests became more popular, belief that IQ tests measure a fundamental and unchanging attribute that all humans possess became widespread.

+An influential theory that promoted the idea that IQ measures a fundamental quality possessed by every person is the theory of General Intelligence, or g factor.
+The g factor is a construct that summarizes the correlations observed between an individual's scores on a range of cognitive tests.

+Today, most psychologists agree that IQ measures at least some aspects of human intelligence, particularly the ability to thrive in an academic context.
+However, many psychologists question the validity of IQ tests as a measure of intelligence as a whole.

+There is debate about the heritability of IQ, that is, what proportion of differences in IQ test performance between individuals are explained by genetic or environmental factors.
+The scientific consensus is that genetics does not explain average differences in IQ test performance between racial groups.

 Emotional

 Emotional intelligence is thought to be the ability to convey emotion to others in an understandable way as well as to read the emotions of others accurately.
 Some theories imply that a heightened emotional intelligence could also lead to faster generating and processing of emotions in addition to the accuracy.
 In addition, higher emotional intelligence is thought to help us manage emotions, which is beneficial for our problem-solving skills.
-Emotional intelligence is important to our mental health and has ties into social intelligence.
+Emotional intelligence is important to our mental health and has ties to social intelligence.

 Social

 Social intelligence is the ability to understand the social cues and motivations of others and oneself in social situations.
-It is thought to be distinct to other types of intelligence, but has relations to emotional intelligence.
+It is thought to be distinct from other types of intelligence, but has relations to emotional intelligence.
 Social intelligence has coincided with other studies that focus on how we make judgements of others, the accuracy with which we do so, and why people would be viewed as having positive or negative social character.
 There is debate as to whether or not these studies and social intelligence come from the same theories or if there is a distinction between them, and they are generally thought to be of two different schools of thought.

+Moral

+Moral intelligence is the capacity to understand right from wrong and to behave based on the value that is believed to be right.
+It is considered a distinct form of intelligence, independent to both emotional and cognitive intelligence.